Thirumamagal-rpx/Pramati/Training/salesforce.md

 #### Data controller responsible for:
 - Appointing a data protection officer
-- using the principles of ìprivacy by designî and ìprivacy by default.îusing the principles of ìprivacy by designî and ìprivacy by default.î
+- using the principles of ‚Äúprivacy by design‚Äù and ‚Äúprivacy by default.‚Äùusing the principles of ‚Äúprivacy by design‚Äù and ‚Äúprivacy by default.‚Äù
 - Able to demonstrate compliance.